ucsd-ml-arts/ml-art-final-ohjay/README.md

 ## Technical Notes

 To run 3D-GAN, you will need to install Torch (see [this](http://torch.ch/docs/getting-started.html) and maybe [this](https://github.com/nagadomi/waifu2x/issues/253#issuecomment-445448928)).
 For mesh visualization, you may want to install `mayavi` (this can be done via pip).
+For parameterization, you will need to install [CGAL](https://www.cgal.org/download/linux.html).

 Any implementation details or notes we need to repeat your work.
 - Does this code require other pip packages, software, etc?